 But as you'll see for yourself in this post, Recovery OS is but one of the more than dozen different ways to start up your computer, aside from OS X's regular startup mode.
 In this tutorial, we'll list all the ways you can start up your Mac and detail each one.

-Recovery Mode contains all the tools you need to troubleshoot your Mac, repair disk errors, restore the computer from a Time Machine backup and more.
-In this tutorial, we'll show you how to boot into Recovery Mode and use the built-in recovery tools to restore your Mac from a Time Machine backup.
+But there's a better way to deal with such situations.
+In this tutorial, we'll educate you on booting into macOS' Recovery Mode and using the built-in recovery tools to restore your Mac from a Time Machine backup.